LqYe/TTxx/README.md

    - [x] Added a logout all x button at account view to logout all accounts
    - [x] Allowed users to like a tweet by double tapping on the tweet text at details screen
    - [x] Added mentions timeline page
+   - [x] Explored and used xib file to enable common tableview cell UI design to be reusable by different tableviews

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):